saciducak/ML-algorithms-comparison/README.md

 ![image](https://github.com/saciducak/ML-algorithms-comparison/assets/84833816/f638a510-3d14-4b2e-a268-6f6c058ff878)
 ![image](https://github.com/saciducak/ML-algorithms-comparison/assets/84833816/b1113712-5ea1-4ec8-ae30-b630831e0fa7)

+By looking at the above information, we can say that Random Forest (between the max accountancy value and min Std deviation value) generally outperforms other algorithms and achieves more consistent results.

+The KNN algorithm orth accurancy value is lower than other algorithms and has a higher standard deviation.
+Based on the information above, the KNN algorithm is an algorithm that is as unstable as other algorithms.

+Decision Tree and SVM algorithms with similar Accurany value can say that SVM is more consistent because std deviation is lower...

 ## Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, please open an issue or submit a pull request.